synw/django-mqueue/docs/realtime/usage.rst

 Usage
 =====

-To run the nodejs/socketio server: copy the mqueue/wsocks folder where you want it, cd to the folder and run the server:
+To run the nodejs/socketio server: copy the mqws/wsocks folder where you want it, cd to the folder and run the server:

-Get the js requirements with ``npm install express socket.io redis`` Configure on top of the file wsocks.js at least the SITE_SLUG with the same you put in settings.py
+Get the js requirements with ``npm install express socket.io redis striptags`` Configure the websocket server on top of the file wsocks.js with at least the SITE_SLUG with the same value that you put in settings.py"

 Then run ``nodejs wsocks.js``